 Here's some extra information: http://www.tourism.net.nz/rental-car-new-zealand.html over 10 years ago

 Normally the roads are pretty good.
 Shady spots are sometimes icy in the mornings, so drive with care; watch for sun glint early morning and late afternoon too.
-If a cold snap has just come through the roads can be closed, usually for no more than a few hours. http://www.aaroadwatch.co.nz/ is a good source of up-to-date road information. about 10 years agoAnswered by Roy Britten via Travellr.com
+If a cold snap has just come through the roads can be closed, usually for no more than a few hours. http://www.aaroadwatch.co.nz/ is a good source of up-to-date road information. over 10 years agoAnswered by Roy Britten via Travellr.com

 Normal roads will not be a problem.
 Except for maybe a little ice in the early mornings as Roy said.
 You won't have to deal with snow unless there's a freak snowstorm (very rare) or you are planning on going up some mountains.

 Of course, if you are thinking on going skiing you might encounter snowy roads.
-If that happens you may need chains, but all the skifields have rental places that will fit chains for you. about 10 years ago
+If that happens you may need chains, but all the skifields have rental places that will fit chains for you. over 10 years ago

 We've always hired a small 4WD just in case, and take it easy around shady corners in the mornings!